SovereignCloudStack/website/_i18n/en/footer/dataprotection.md

         <input type="checkbox" name="matomo-optout" id="matomo-optout-en" checked>
         <label for="matomo-optout-en"></label>
     </span>
     <span class="nojs">It appears you have deactivated JavaScript in your browser.
 This feature is only available with JavaScript turned on.
-If you don’t want your data to be collected, you can still turn on the general "Do Not Track" setting in your browser which is being respected by our Matomo installation.</span>
+If you don’t want your data to be collected, you can still turn on the general <em>Do-Not-Track</em> setting in your browser which is being respected by our Matomo installation.</span>
 </p>

 ## Responsible for Data Protection for this site